 Learning how to highlight a particular cell based on condition using conditional formatting.

-So, let’s go through the following steps to learn how to Highlight a row based on cell value.
+Steps to learn how to Highlight a row based on cell value.

 We have a Product sale database.
-We want to highlight those products with number of sales greater than 200.
+We want to highlight those products with a number of sales greater than 200.

-Step 3: Now New Formatting Rule dialog box will appear.
-From Select a Rule Type, list Click Use a formula to determine which cells to format.
-Then in the text box named Format values where this formula is true type the code given below:
+- Then in the text box named Format values where this formula is true type the code given below:

 In this code, we are telling that when the value of cell B2 is greater than 200 then format the cell.
 Now click on Format.